lshpaner/model_metrics/docs/_sources/performance_assessment.rst.txt

         - Uses ``statsmodels.OLS`` to extract coefficients and p-values.
         - If ``overall_only=True``, the DataFrame retains only overall performance metrics.

+    - **All Models:**
+        - When ``decimal_places`` is specified with a desired number, it controls the precision of decimal places displayed in the results.
-    - If ``return_df=False``, the function prints results in a structured format.
+        - If ``return_df=False``, the function outputs results in a printed, formatted, readable structure instead of returning a DataFrame.

 The ``summarize_model_performance`` function provides a structured evaluation of classification and regression models, generating key performance metrics.
 For classification models, it computes precision, recall, specificity, F1-score, and AUC ROC.
 For regression models, it extracts coefficients and evaluates error metrics like MSE, RMSE, and R².
 The function allows specifying custom thresholds, metric rounding, and formatted display options.

 Below are two examples demonstrating how to evaluate multiple models using ``summarize_model_performance``.
 The function calculates and presents metrics for classification and regression models.

-.. _Binary_Classification_Example_1:

-Binary Classification Example 1
+Binary Classification Models
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

+This section introduces binary classification using two widely used machine learning models: Logistic Regression and Random Forest Classifier.

+These examples demonstrate how ``model_metrics`` prepares and trains models on a synthetic dataset, setting the stage for evaluating their performance in subsequent sections.
-In this example, we demonstrate binary classification using two popular machine learning models: Logistic Regression and Random Forest.
-Both models are evaluated with a default classification threshold of 0.5, meaning predictions are classified as positive (1) if the predicted probability exceeds 0.5, and negative (0) otherwise.
+Both models use a default classification threshold of 0.5, where predictions are classified as positive (1) if the predicted probability exceeds 0.5, and negative (0) otherwise.

 .. code-block:: python